lofar-astron/prefactor/docs/source/running.rst

 .. note::

-    The -d option is recommended: it does make the log-files extremely large (many megabytes), but without it often the important information why a pipeline run fails is not included.
+    The -d option is recommended: it does make the log-files extremely large (many megabytes), but without it, often the important information as to why a pipeline run fails is not included.

 While the pipeline runs, in the specified ``runtime_directory`` (see previous